-Can I get life insurance if I’ve had a heart attack in the past?
+Can I get life insurance if I’ve suffered a heart attack?

-Usually, yes – it’s possible to get life insurance after having a heart attack.
-Providers consider your age, the severity of the heart attack, your overall build, prescribed medications, other health issues, and the state of your follow-up care to determine eligibility.
-However, insurers weigh the risk of each case individually so it may be a good idea to get in touch with a qualified agent who can better assess your available options.
+Usually, yes – it is possible to get life insurance after having a heart attack, though it’s not a one size fits all answer.
+Insurers weigh the risk of each case individually and consider your age, the severity of the heart attack, your overall build, prescribed medications, other health issues, and the state of your follow-up care to determine eligibility.
+A qualified agent can better assess your individual needs.
+If coverage us key and cost is not a concern, there are also no medical exam life insurance policies as an option.

 Life insurance that lets you skip the medical exam

-If you’re not eligible for term life insurance, you may want to look into guaranteed life insurance or funeral insurance.
-Both of these policies won’t require a medical exam – although they tend to be much pricier than term policies, with a lower benefit amount.
+If you’re not eligible for term life insurance, you may want to look into no medical exam life insurance — although these policies tend to be much pricier than traditional term policies, and have lower benefit amounts.
+Here are your no exam life insurance options to consider:

 What type of application questions will I be asked if I’ve had a heart attack?